Kalveliai Eldership

-Kalveliai Eldership (Kalvelių seniūnija) is an eldership in Lithuania, located in the southeast of Vilnius District Municipality, near the border with Belarus.
+Kalveliai Eldership (Kalvelių seniūnija) is an eldership in Lithuania, southeast of Vilnius District Municipality near the border with Belarus.

 History

 The history of the village of Kalveliai started in late 19th century, while Šumskas was bought by landlord Kazimieras Šumskis in 1618, and was named after him.
-In 1696, his son established a church and a Dominican parish school.
-By 1789, the order had already built a new brick church which remains to this day.
+In 1696 his son established a church and a Dominican parish school.
+By 1789 the order had already built a new brick church which remains to this day.

-In 2000, Kalveliai saw the construction of a new church, and in 2007, the first monument in Lithuania dedicated to Pope John Paul II was erected nearby.
+In 2000, Kalveliai saw the construction of a new church, and in 2007 the first monument in Lithuania dedicated to Pope John Paul II was erected nearby.

 Economy

 The most common fields of business are agriculture, forestry, services, fish industry and customs services.

 Populated places

-The eldership includes 32 villages, and the largest settlements are Kalveliai, Kena, Pakenė and Šumskas.
+The eldership comprises 32 villages, and the largest settlements are Kalveliai, Kena, Pakenė and Šumskas.